trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-dal-node.md

 title: "Step 3: Run an Octez DAL node"
 authors: Tezos core developers, Tim McMackin
 last_update:
-  date: 13 August 2024
+  date: 19 August 2024
 ---

 The DAL node is responsible for temporarily storing data and providing it to bakers and Smart Rollups.

-To start the DAL node, open a new terminal window in the same environment and run this command:
+To start the DAL node, run this command:

 ```bash
 octez-dal-node run >> "$HOME/octez-dal-node.log" 2>&1